Lily of the valley: Taxonomy

-Convallaria transcaucasica is recognised as a distinct species by some authorities, while the species formerly called Convallaria japonica is now classified as Ophiopogon japonicus.
+C. transcaucasica is recognised as a distinct species, subspecies, or variety of C. majalis by some authorities, but is not generally accepted as distinct.
+The species formerly called Convallaria japonica is now classified as Ophiopogon japonicus.

 Distribution

-Convallaria majalis is a native of Europe, where it largely avoids the Mediterranean and Atlantic margins.
-An eastern variety, C. majalis var. keiskei occurs in Japan and parts of eastern Asia.
-A limited native population of C. majalis var. montana (synonym C. majuscula) occurs in the Eastern United States.
-There is, however, some debate as to the native status of the American variety.
+Convallaria majalis is a native of Europe, where it largely avoids the Mediterranean margin, and is also absent from Ireland as a native species, though is naturalised there.

-Like many perennial flowering plants, C. majalis exhibits dual reproductive modes by producing offspring asexually by vegetative means and by seed, produced via the fusion of gametes.
+Like many perennial flowering plants, C. majalis exhibits dual reproductive modes by producing offspring asexually by vegetative means and sexually by seed, produced via the fusion of gametes.